YAmikep/ixml/README.rst

 - **ixml.items**

-Another usage is having ixml yields native Python objects for a specific path with ``items``:
+Another usage is having iXML yields native Python objects for a specific path with ``items``:

 .. code:: python